-The last Angular dimension on the drawing is the 20.0 degree measurement between each of the 18 slots.
-After selecting the Angular Dimension tool, pick the top of the vertical centerline again and then the peak of the centerline over the slot to the left as shown in Figure 6.18.
+The last Angular dimension on the drawing is the 20.0 degree measurement telling the angle between each of the 18 slots.
+After opting again for the Angular Dimension tool, pick the top of the vertical centerline again and then the peak of the centerline over the slot to the left as shown in Figure 6.18.